ToshioCP/Gobject-tutorial/src/sec5.src.md

 The name of a property is a string that begins with a letter followed by letters, digits, dash ('-') or underscore ('_').
 Dash and underscore is used as separators but they cannot be mixed.
 Using dash is more efficient than underscore.
-For example, "value", "double" and "double-value" are correct property name.
+For example, "value", "double" and "double-value" are correct property names.
 "\_value" or "-value" are incorrect.

 Properties have various types of values.